Movement-DAO/move-docs/docs/dao/governance/process.md

 ## Phase 1: Temperature Check.

 Once finalized, authors can submit their proposals to the DAO's [Temperature Check Space](https://snapshot.org/#/movedao.eth).
-The Temperature Check Space grants one vote to each NFT holder.
+The Temperature Check Space grants addresses one vote per MAPE NFT.

 As the DAO's Service Provider, [dao-lawfirm.eth](https://dao-lawfirm.xyz/) maintains the right to revoke Temperature Check proposals which are malicious, exploitative, or otherwise in bad faith.